 The 18th-century Japanese concept of mono no aware (物の哀れ) translates as “a sensitivity to ephemera” or a wistful awareness of everything’s impermanence in the world.

-The transience of the blossoms, with their extreme beauty and quick death, have often been associated with mortality.
+The transience of the blossoms, with their extreme beauty and quick death, has often been associated with mortality.
 For this reason, cherry blossoms are richly symbolic in Japanese art.

 I’m already looking forward to next year 🙂